govhack-science/govhack-science.github.io/_prizes/2016/sa/sa-playford---best-in-location.md

 Best entry for the location of Playford (Adult)

 # Prize
-Hardware or vouchersup to the value of $500
+Hardware or vouchersup up to the value of $500

 # Eligibility Criteria
 Awarded by the location sponsors to the best entry for the location.